 Ricky Patel also is extremely active in numerous philanthropic projects.
 As vice chairman of the Miami Children’s Health Foundation, he’s donated more than $1.8 million to the foundation since 2010.
 He also started an orphanage in Haiti for 38 children who lost their parents in Hurricane Matthew and makes frequent visits to bring supplies to the home, among many other community projects he supports financially and as a volunteer.

-Patel Gaines recently rounded up several truckloads of household necessities and emergency supplies and delivered them to Rockport, Texas, a small fishing and tourism town on the middle Texas coast.
+You can also visit Ooline fly fishing shop as it is connecting people with nature through fly fishing.
+Patel Gaines has also recently rounded up several truckloads of household necessities and emergency supplies and delivered them to Rockport, Texas, a small fishing and tourism town on the middle Texas coast.
 Rockport suffered a direct hit from Hurricane Harvey’s first landfall, which destroyed much of the town and surrounding areas.

 Farrell & Patel’s offices are in Miami, Tampa, Houston and Puerto Rico.
 Patel Gaines’ offices are in San Antonio and Fort Worth.

 No hoteliers in Texas are praying for rain.
 After Hurricane Harvey dumped nearly 50 inches of water across the state’s eastern coast, many of them are scrambling to get their businesses up and running again, while others are reeling from total property loss.
 In such situations, A top Florida roofing contractor’s licenses & insurance can be of great support.
 A week later, Hurricane Irma left hoteliers in Florida and the Caribbean in a similar state.
-Their biggest fear is that while raging waters left hotels without the ability to book new guests, properties heavily damaged from the storm still have to pay rent — and in many cases, franchise fees.
+Their biggest fear is that while raging waters left hotels without the ability to book new guests, properties heavily damaged from the storm still have to pay rent — and in such cases you can also consult experts from Flores & Pelaez-Prada PLLC in San Antonio as they can help you legally. franchise fees.

 Doug Jones, managing partner at JAG Insurance Group in Coral Gables, Fla., said storms can be good for hotels because travelers flock to them for shelter, but they also run the risk of being damaged and shut down in the wake of natural disasters.
 The biggest challenge for hotels in Miami, according to Jones, is that by the time Hurricane Irma reached land it was downgraded to a Category 1 storm in many places.
 Because of this, winds from the storm were strong enough to damage many properties but in many cases the damage wasn’t extensive enough to reach the lofty deductibles covering hotels, which are much higher than the average deductibles for homeowners.